xiaoyunyang/xiaoyunyang.github.io/content/post/life/surprising-lessons-30s.md

 Over-optimization can create artificial roadblocks to implementation.
 It's important to recognize when we are optimizing for DRY just to minimize of duplication or there are actual non-negligible cost-savings.

 In the trash and laundry example, there would be non-negligible cost-savings to do them both in one trip if we need to take out trash and laundry every day.
-But if the operations were not frequent enough or if the trash and laundry are accumulated at different rates, maybe it is not worth dealing with no clean clothes to wear or sitting in a room with smelly trash just to save ourselves an extra 5 minutes going downstairs once a week.
+But if the operations were not frequent enough or if the trash and laundry accumulate at different rates, maybe it is not worth dealing with no clean clothes to wear or sitting in a room with smelly trash just to save ourselves an extra 5 minutes going downstairs once a week.

 For simple and infrequent problems, it's usually better to tolerate some duplications to be more effective and quicker in solution development.
 But at scale, we have more to lose when we do not eliminate duplication.